Preparing for Your Arrival

 • First-Year Advising Mentors

-You’ll be connected with a first-year advising mentor (FAM) to help you successfully launch your journey at F&M. Your FAM will assist you with onboarding and learning F&M’s academic culture, help you add or drop a class to choose that perfect schedule, introduce you to many resources available at F&M, talk about the deep questions of life, and provide tips on where to shop for your new College House room.
+As a new student, you will be connected with a first-year advising mentor (FAM) to help you successfully launch your journey at F&M. Your FAM will assist you with onboarding and learning F&M’s academic culture, help you add or drop a class to choose that perfect schedule, introduce you to many resources available at F&M, talk about the deep questions of life, and provide tips on where to shop for your new College House room.
 Most importantly, FAMs will be an important resource throughout your entire F&M experience, listening to your story and helping you craft a distinctive academic path that suits your interests.

 The Office of Student and Post-Graduate Development (OSPGD)

 Most colleges and universities begin engaging students in what they call “career services” activities as seniors.
-F&M’s Office of Student and Post-Graduate Development (OSPGD, pronounced “os-puh-god” ) is your partner in success before you even step foot on campus — and continues to be there for you in the months, years and decades after you graduate, as well.
+F&M’s Office of Student and Post-Graduate Development (OSPGD, pronounced “os-puh-god”) is your partner in success before you even step foot on campus — and continues to be there for you in the months, years and decades after you graduate, as well.

 Pre-Professional Advising